-Here is a snapshot of my recent work in faculty development at Wake Forest University.
+Here is a snapshot of my past work in faculty development at Wake Forest University.

-- I am currently serving on the English Department’s Diversity Action Committee, led by Erica Still.
-We are in the early stages of developing opportunities for faculty to build community around antiracist teaching and research.
+- I served on the English Department’s Diversity Action Committee, led by Erica Still in the early stages of developing opportunities for faculty to build community around antiracist teaching and research.

 - Over the summer of 2020 and into the fall semester, I was Interdisciplinary Peer Facilitator for Online Education, one of 65 faculty chosen to lead university wide peer-to-peer learning communities (PLCs) for WFU faculty.
 I helped Wake’s Center for the Advancement of Teaching organize the PLCs and I continue to work with the Center.